chriskomus/ble-sniffer-walkthrough/README.md

-# Reverse Engineer Junctek BT Guide
+# BLE Sniffer Walkthrough for Junctek BT BAttery Monitor

 In order to get data off the Junctek via the BT I had to reverse engineer the data that was being sent over Bluetooth.
-This is more of a guide to remind myself how to do it if I have to go through it again.

 # Examine and Log The Data